MrMaksimize/maksimio_ac/content/home/about.md

 # Biography
 I bridge the gap between those who want to make an impact on society and the technology and data that enables them to do so.

 Governments and nonprofits need help liberating data from silos and making it actionable.
-I help them develop data and technology strategies, and I write code to implement them.
+I help them develop and implement data and technology strategies.

 I geek out about government and geospatial data, cybersecurity, data engineering and development processes.
 I love solving problems within transportation, emergency management, sustainability and housing.